FivoA/JavaRayTracing/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 To use the Ray-Tracer, simply clone the repo and run the Main.java class.
 This should create a .png image of the scene.
-It will be output in the project directory, where you can view it!
+It will be output in the project directory, where you can view it! <br>
+Settings for MSAA, Resolution and Spheres: To change any of these, change "MSAA_LEVEL", "image_width" or the attributes of the spheres generated in the beginning of the main function respectively.

 <!-- ROADMAP -->
 ## Roadmap